Vaduz: Demographics

 As of 2019, 5,696 people lived in Vaduz.
-Foreigners resident in the village make up 42% of the population.
+Foreigners resident in the town make up 42% of the population.
 With 67% the population is predominantly Roman Catholic, while the percentage of Catholics is significantly higher among residents with Liechtenstein nationality (81%) than among foreigner residents (47%).
-The largest minority religions in the village are Protestantism (10%) and Islam (8%).
+The largest minority religions in the town are Protestantism (10%) and Islam (8%).

 Culture

 The National Art Gallery as well as the National Museum are located in Vaduz.
 The art gallery (Kunstmuseum Liechtenstein) is a museum of modern and contemporary art, and also shows displays from the private princely Liechtenstein Collection, the main public display of which is in Vienna.
 The building is an architectural landmark built by the Swiss architects Morger, Degelo and Kerez.
 It was completed in November 2000 and forms a "black box" of tinted concrete and black basalt stone.
 The museum collection is also the national art collection of Liechtenstein.
 The Liechtenstein National Museum is showing a permanent exhibition on the cultural and natural history of Liechtenstein as well as special exhibitions.
 There are also the Postage Stamp Museum and a Ski Museum.
 Vaduz has a kind of folksong that has been greatly influenced by Switzerland, known as Köpugeäng.